MCEMS/www/faq/index.markdown

 ### Why does Campus Safety show up on medical calls?
 Am I in trouble?

 Campus Safety officers respond along with EMS to most calls for our protection while we are working.
-Additionally, they can often transport patients who do not require an ambulance to the hospital.
+Additionally, they can often transport patients who do not require an ambulance to the hospital at no cost to the student.

 ### Are most of your patients just intoxicated students?